r0bs/tasg/README.md

 export const SCOPES = 'https://www.googleapis.com/auth/tasks';
 ```

-### Run
+## Run

-This app is build with [create-react-app](https://github.com/facebook/create-react-app) and uses their local dev server.
+This app is build with [create-react-app](https://github.com/facebook/create-react-app) and uses it's local dev server.
 It can be started with:

 ```
 npm start